 Notes

-- Though Stir fry is all about retaining the crispness of the vegetables, I have cooked the veggies on low flame in steel wok by letting them cook in steam in little ghee.
+- Though Stir fry is all about retaining the crispness of the vegetables, I have cooked the veggies on low flame in a steel wok by letting them cook in steam in a little ghee.
 You may avoid overcooking them by keeping the heat medium and stirring frequently if you like crisp and partially cooked veggies.

 Nutrition Facts | |